ovrmrw/reactive-store/README.md

 Flux and Redux are of course good ideas.

-But writting Actions, ActionCreators and Reducers for small apps is painful.
+But writing Actions, ActionCreators and Reducers for small apps is exaggerated and painful.

 That is why that I wrote a Simple Store.